Showing 1 through 10 of 66 articles for tag commission

 - Wednesday, February 19, 2020 - The long-term bay scallop season in Gulf County (including St. Joseph Bay) to open Aug.
 16 through Sept.
 24 each year beginning in 2021.

 - Wednesday, February 19, 2020 - FWC Avian Conservation Coordinator Craig Faulhaber was awarded the 2019 Rodney Barreto FWC Employee of the Year Award.
 The Foundation also honored recently retired FYCCN Director Rae Waddell with the 2019 Louise Ireland Humphrey Award.

-- Wednesday, February 20, 2019 - The FWC honored Ben and Louann Williams, owners of the Wetland Preserve LLC in Putnam County, who have been recognized as the 2019 Florida Land Steward Landowner of the Year.
+- Wednesday, February 19, 2020 - The FWC honored Bob Jenkins as the 2020 Florida Land Steward Landowner of the Year.